-Liatris spicata A widely cultivated herbaceous hardy perennial, typically available in white and purple.
-Tubers bought in winter will flower in late summer.
-An unusual feature is that the flowers open from the top of the flower spike downwards.
+Liatris spicata is a widely cultivated herbaceous hardy perennial, typically available in white and purple.
+Corms bought in winter will flower in late summer.
+More information about it can be found here.
 Although a member of Asteraceae, the flowers are not classic daisies as they have no ray florets.
 However, comparing photos 5 and 6 with those of the details of a more daisy like flower such as Dahlia reveals that what might appear to be wispy petals are extra large styles.
 Pictures by David Pilling.

-Photo 1 shows bulbs as bought from a supermarket in early April; the coin is around 1 inch in diameter.
+Photo 1 shows corms as bought from a supermarket in early April; the coin is around 1 inch in diameter.
 Photo 2 confirms the description given at EOL: "The leaves are linear in shape and their margins are smooth (entire).
 Each leaf has a distinct central vein.
 Both the upper and lower leaf surfaces are light to medium green and glabrous to sparsely hairy."
 Photos 3 and 4 show the details of an individual floret.
 Photos 5 and 6 are of ripening seed.